hunterdurbin/quaternary-calculator/README.md

     <li>'square-root' for finding the square root of previous digit</li>
 </ul>
 <p>
     To display your answer, simply press the '='.
-You can also press 'C' to remove the last input.
+You can also press 'C' to clear the current operation.
 </p>

 <h2>General Idea of Process</h2>